ioerror/vula/IPv6.testing.md

 ## Testing default route encryption

-If a vula peer's current default route for IPv4 or IPv6 is via the configured IP of a vula peer, it will automatically route all internet traffic to that peer over vula.
-If the router is configured to announce its own ULA suffix, and performs NAT or NPTv6 from these IPs to the internet, vula default gateway encryption will work automatically.
+If a vula peer's current default route for IPv4 or IPv6 is via a configured IP of a vula peer, it will automatically route all internet traffic via that peer over its vula interface.
+If the vula-enabled gateway is performing IPv4 NAT with RFC1918 addresses, and/or if it is configured to announce its own ULA suffix, and performs NAT66 or NPTv6 from these IPs to the internet, vula's default gateway encryption will work automatically.

 However, if the network is configured to use public IP addresses, vula will, by default, not accept these IPs.
 As a result, IPv6 connectivity will currently be non-functional when the router is running vula unless the clients and router are manually configured to have its prefix added to their `subnets_allowed` preference.
-We will soon improve this so that (unprotected) connectivity is not impaired in the case that a client is not configured to allow a vula-enabled IPv6 router's prefix.

-This document does not (yet) contain instructions for configuring an IPv6 router with ULA addresses.

 For the purpose of testing default gateway encryption with public addresses, one can use an Ubuntu 24.10 computer with ethernet and wifi, where the ethernet